Skip to main content

 Read on to learn more about specific eminent domain cases and history.

-Prominent Eminent Domain Cases
+Prominent Examples of Eminent Domain Cases

 Eminent domain cases typically focus on the public use requirement and the right to just compensation.
 In general, the courts have given great deference to legislative judgments.
 Below are some of the more significant eminent domain cases.